Most (city): Sights

 Hněvín Castle belongs to the main landmarks of the city.
 After the original castle was demolished in 1651–1653, the current romantic castle was built as a copy of it.
 Its main part is a stone lookout tower, built in 1900.

 The most important monument is the Gothic Church of the Assumption of the Virgin Mary.
 It was built in 1517–1602, after the old city church was destroyed by a huge fire in 1515.
 The church became famous when it was moved 841.1 m away to the newly constructed town in 1975, due to the demolition of the historic centre of the old town.
 The move took 28 days to complete with an average speed of 2.16 cm per minute.
 The Czechoslovak government took pride in the relocation of this religious structure, and the building was mentioned in the Golden Guinness Book Of World Records as the heaviest building ever moved on wheels.

 The oldest preserved building in Most is the Church of the Holy Spirit.
 It was probably built in the 1320s and first documented in 1351.
 The church is small, but it is very valuable due to its preservation and pure Gothic style.
 After the move of the Church of the Assumption of the Virgin Mary, the churches found themselves next to each other.
 Today the Church of the Holy Spirit has been desecrated and exhibitions and classical music concerts take place in its premises.

 In Vtelno is the Church of the Exaltation of the Holy Cross.
 It was built in the Baroque style in 1736–1738.

 Among the other monuments are the building of the Regional Museum in Most, Neorenaissance fountain, plague column with the sculptural group of St. Anne, set of Stations of the Cross, and Jewish cemetery in Souš.

 In popular culture

 Most was nationwide popularized by successful TV series Most!
 (2018).
-It used to be a popular location for filming foreign war films.
+It used to be a popular location for filming foreign war films, particularly as period buildings could be realistically exploded for the cameras.
 Several films were shot here, including The Bridge at Remagen (1969), Slaughterhouse-Five (1972), All Quiet on the Western Front (1979) and Battle of Moscow (1985), and Czech films The Joke (1969), Something Like Happiness (2005), Dolls (2007) and ROMing (2007).